rm3l/maoni/README.md

 And anyone can provide callbacks that will perform the appropriate actions with the feedback collected.

 **maoni-doorbell** is an example of such callback for Maoni.
-It aims at sending your valuable users' feedback (along with the app screen capture and logs, if applicable) to [Doorbell](https://doorbell.io).
+It aims at sending the valuable feedback of your app users (along with app screen capture and logs, if applicable) to [Doorbell](https://doorbell.io).

 ## Getting started